commodityvectors/circus/docs/source/for-devs/adding-commands.rst

         so don't be affraid of being exhaustive, that's what it is made for.
         """
-        # all the commands inherit from `circus.commands.base.Command`
+        # all the commands inherit from `cvec_circus.commands.base.Command`

         # you need to specify a name so we find back the command somehow
         name = "numwatchers"